-The Provider must provide CMO services that include, but are not limited to, the following interventions to deescalate crisis situations: 1) Telephone consultation through Crisis Telephone Hotline (CTH) with the family, caregiver, or program staff for advice on how best to manage the situation and that results in mobilization.
-2) Staff being mobilized must receive information from Crisis Telephone Hotline (CTH) and prepare for mobilization.
-3) Travel to and from location.
-4) Initial risk assessment.
-5) Build rapport.
-6) Assess for language interpreter.
-7) Assess for need for medical or psychiatric consults.
-Oncall medical consultation staff must be a registered nurse, physician or psychiatrist with a valid license to practice in the State of Hawai'i.
-8) Coordinate with other agencies, such as police or emergency personnel.
+The Provider must provide CMO services that include, but are not limited to, the following interventions to deescalate crisis situations:

+- 1) Telephone consultation through Crisis Telephone Hotline (CTH) with the family, caregiver, or program staff for advice on how best to manage the situation and that results in mobilization. - 2) Staff being mobilized must receive information from Crisis Telephone Hotline (CTH) and prepare for mobilization. - 3) Travel to and from location. - 4) Initial risk assessment. - 5) Build rapport. - 6) Assess for language interpreter. - 7) Assess for need for medical or psychiatric consults.
+Oncall medical consultation staff must be a registered nurse, physician or psychiatrist with a valid license to practice in the State of Hawai'i. - 8) Coordinate with other agencies, such as police or emergency personnel.
 CMO services must be coordinated with emergency services, police, and OHS and CTH as appropriate.
-The CMO Provider is responsible to contact the participant's CM to provide information concerning the services provided and coordinate appropriate follow-up services within the next business day of occurrence.
-9) Conduct an overall assessment of the participant, situation and environment. with emergency services, police, and OHS and CTH as appropriate.
-The CMO Provider is responsible to contact the participant's CM to provide information concerning the services provided and coordinate appropriate follow- 9) Conduct an overall assessment of the participant, 10) Create a plan for services to implement with the participant and circle of supports.11) Provide support, problem solving, and conflict resolution, or recommend interventions in a brief solution-focused therapeutic style.
-12) Provide a personalized plan moving forward, which could include a safety plan, appropriate information, referral and a contact number for future consultation and follow- up.
+The CMO Provider is responsible to contact the participant's CM to provide information concerning the services provided and coordinate appropriate follow-up services within the next business day of occurrence. - 9) Conduct an overall assessment of the participant, situation and environment. - 10) Create a plan for services to implement with the participant and circle of supports. - 11) Provide support, problem solving, and conflict resolution, or recommend interventions in a brief solution-focused therapeutic style. - 12) Provide a personalized plan moving forward, which could include a safety plan, appropriate information, referral and a contact number for future consultation and follow-up.

 Review Positive Behavior Plan (PBS) to determine effectiveness and, if appropriate, recommend necessary follow-up action as the result of the Emergency Outreach.

-Consult with supervisor to provide a referral to the licensed setting for Out-of-Home Stabilization (OHS) services [formerly called the Crisis Shelter] if necessary.
-Provide information, assessment and observations to help support intake process into the OHS setting; Complete arrangements, including transportation, for more intensive services, such as OHS or hospitalization, in the event the CMO services are not sufficient to stabilize; Provide additional staffing if needed to stabilize situation and/or transport participant to the licensed setting for OHS services, hospital, or other location.
-The Provider must design and facilitate a standardized script/protocol to: 1) Follow a standard protocol for assessment, and it must include, but not be limited to, the following information: a) Name(s) of all people involved in the crisis situation, including the participant; b) Address and description of current living situation;c) Cultural and language considerations; d) Risk of harm to self or others; e) Abuse and neglect; f) Trauma; g) Need for emergency services (police or ambulance); h) Description of the crisis situation including people involved, source of stress, behaviors of concern, onset and duration of crisis; i) Treatment history and if there is a current Behavior Support Plan (BSP), if BSP is currently being utilized; j) Co-occurring mental health issues; k) Medical issues and allergies; 1) Medications, type, regimen and current and historical compliance with medication regimen; m) Ongoing needs; n) Environmental stressors;
+- 1) Consult with supervisor to provide a referral to the licensed setting for Out-of-Home Stabilization (OHS) services [formerly called the Crisis Shelter] if necessary. - 2) Provide information, assessment and observations to help support intake process into the OHS setting; - 3) Complete arrangements, including transportation, for more intensive services, such as OHS or hospitalization, in the event the CMO services are not sufficient to stabilize: - 4) Provide additional staffing if needed to stabilize situation and/or transport participant to the licensed setting for OHS services, hospital, or other location.

+The Provider must design and facilitate a standardized script/protocol to:

+- 1) Follow a standard protocol for assessment, and it must include, but not be limited to, the following information:

+- a) Name(s) of all people involved in the crisis situation, including the participant;

+- b) Address and description of current living situation;

+- c) Cultural and language considerations;

+- d) Risk of harm to self or others:

+- e) Abuse and neglect:

+- f) Trauma;

+- g) Need for emergency services (police or ambulance);

+- h) Description of the crisis situation including people involved, source of stress, behaviors of concern, onset and duration of crisis;

+- Treatment history and if there is a current Behavior Support Plan (BSP), if BSP is currently being utilized;

+- j) Co-occurring mental health issues;

+- k) Medical issues and allergies;

+- 1) Medications, type, regimen and current and historical compliance with medication regimen;

+- m) Ongoing needs;

+- n) Environmental stressors;